ekonda/kutana/docs/index.rst

 Executers can use plugins.
 Plugins contains logically grouped callbacks with orbitrary data like plugins's name, description etc. Plugins register their callbacks in executor, and executer register callbacks in kutana.
+Plugins' callbacks can return None (implicitly or explicitly) or `"DONE"` to mark update as processed.

 Callbacks
 ---------